 I showed you how to find the p value for a t-test.
 Click the links below to see how it works for other hypothesis tests:

 Now that we’ve found the p value, how do you interpret it precisely?
-If you’re going beyond the significant/not significant decision and really want to understand what it means, read my post, Interpreting P Values.
+If you’re going beyond the significant/not significant decision and really want to understand what it means, read my posts, Interpreting P Values and Statistical Significance: Definition & Meaning.

 If you’re learning about hypothesis testing and like the approach I use in my blog, check out my Hypothesis Testing book!
 You can find it at Amazon and other retailers.